Celebrate and explore

 Studio Music: Open to serious musicians looking to develop their skills and explore performance in a sophisticated way.
 Students will work on repertoire illustrative of developing excellence in their particular instrument/voice.
 Students must be able to practice independently and will be expected to demonstrate exemplary progress towards their targeted goals through performance.
 A final program/ recital to showcase progress will be expected during each semester of participation.
 Prerequisite: Departmental permission and demonstrated expertise via audition or participation in WRA’s ensembles.

 Digital Music Production: This course will introduce students to the realm of music production and the necessary skills needed in this digital age.
 The focus of this course will be honing students’ ability to listen and analyze professional productions, ranging from Michael Jackson to Randy Newman to Avicii.
-Topics covered will include stereo processing, analogue and digital processing, compression, limiting, filtering, panning, reverb, and EQ.
+Topics covered will include stereo processing, analog and digital processing, compression, limiting, filtering, panning, reverb, and EQ.
 Mixing and creating a final mastered product will provide students the ability to actualize the different components in producing commercial level music.
 All D.A.W.’s (Digital Audio Workstations) will be explored with the main use of Apple’s Logic Pro.
 Both live streams, D.A.W.’s, and production courses will be made available to the students.

-Musical Theater Performance: In this semester long course, students will study the history of Musical Theater, will experience live theater and/or video performances of important pieces, and will study some of theater’s superstars.
+Musical Theater Performance: In this semester-long course, students will study the history of Musical Theater, will experience live theater and/or video performances of important pieces, and will study some of theater’s superstars.
 The real purpose of this workshop, however, is actual performance informed by contextual study!
 Singers, actors, and dancers will prepare solos and/or ensemble pieces for performance and critique.
 The workshop will culminate in a showcase open to the public.

 ELECTRIC STRING ORCHESTRA